Protests and Hunger Strikes Are Breaking Out at Immigration Detention Centers in the UK

 The asylum seeker told me that he fled Nigeria when his parents were killed, and added: "There are between 200 and 300 people on hunger strike here.
 Yesterday a guy collapsed from not eating and they took him to hospital.
 We are suffering, we need everybody to know what is going on here and ask the government to release us.
 We came here because our lives are in danger back home.
 We are told we need evidence to prove our case.
 But how can you get that evidence if you are locked up like this?"

-Protests started at Yarl's Wood detention centre in Bedfordshire, last Tuesday, taking place both inside and outside the women's detention centre.
-Yarl's Wood has been at the centre of allegations of sexual abuse and a damning undercover Channel 4 News report showing racist staff showing little regard for the mental and physical health of detainees.
-Women, including pregnant women, kicked off the protest by writing, "We are not animals" on their T-shirts.
+Protests started at Yarl's Wood detention center in Bedfordshire, last Tuesday, taking place both inside and outside the women's detention center.
+Yarl's Wood has been at the center of allegations of sexual abuse and a damning undercover Channel 4 News report showing racist staff showing little regard for the mental and physical health of detainees.
+Women, including pregnant women, kicked off the protest by writing, "We are not animals" on their t-shirts.

-On Friday scuffles broke out at the Verne detention centre, a former prison in Dorset, after detainees claim guards started beating up an inmate who attempted to harm himself.
+On Friday scuffles broke out at the Verne detention center, a former prison in Dorset, after detainees claim guards started beating up an inmate who attempted to harm himself.

 Reports emerged of protests and hunger strikes at nearby Colnbrook, and Morton Hall in Lincolnshire on Monday.
 Yesterday, 50 people were also on hunger strike in Gatwick's Tinsley House, with protests also at nearby Brook House.

 An asylum seeker from Nigeria in Colnbrook told me, "My roommate has been on hunger strike since last Thursday and his health is getting worse.
 They have put him in segregation rather than in hospital.
 We are all very worried, but we have told them that if they don't meet our demands by the weekend we all go on hunger strike and won't enter our rooms."